Why I Became a Mason

 Once way to do it is as follows: Begin with the first sentence, or as much of it as you can repeat immediately without peeking.
 (In time you will be able to do this with longer sentences) Keep repeating it until you can say the sentence naturally and without hesitation.

-Take the next sentence or group of words and get them to the same state of perfection.
 Then read the first and second sentences together (always aloud).
 Then try them together without reading and keep at it until you can repeat all of the first topic or heading.
 When you first succeed in doing to, then read it aloud once (to make sure no errors have crept in, and say it from memory.

 Do not start on the next topic until you have mastered the first.
 Then take the last sentence of the first group and the first of the second topic, and proceed in the same way until you come to the end of the passage.
 Now, tie it together.
 Read the whole thing aloud two or three times, and then try your luck.
 If you get stuck, glance at the copy and go on.
 Then go back to the place where your memory failed, and say the words before and after the failure several times.